TMHSDigital/DeepSeek-Wrapper/docs/faq.md

 Yes, the frontend is built with HTML, CSS, and JavaScript.
 You can modify or extend it by editing the templates and static files.

 ### How do I add support for a new file format?
-To add support for a new file format, you'll need to implement a parser in the `document_processor.py` file and register it in the file type handlers.
+Add support in `src/deepseek_wrapper/web.py` within `extract_text_from_file` to parse the new type, and extend upload handling if needed.

 ### Is there an API for programmatic access?
-Yes, you can use the Python client API or make HTTP requests directly to the REST API endpoints.
-See the [API Reference](api-reference.md) for details.
+Yes.
+Use the Python client API, or the implemented FastAPI endpoints documented in the [API Reference](api-reference.md).
+Some broader REST endpoints are X planned.

 ## Pricing & Limits